 If you make customers wait for hours for an answer, they will obviously not be very happy.
 The response time is an indicator of the most important, the one that represents the degree of responsiveness of your teams.

-Customers are seeking confirmation that someone has taken care of their request within a reasonable time.
-If you have a policy or service levels known to your customers, these indicators are for you metrics of choice.
+Customers seek confirmation that someone is handling their request within a reasonable time.
+If you have a policy or service level known to your customers, these indicators are for your metrics of choice.

 The resolution time is the interval between the creation and closing of the ticket.
-But beware, short response times do not necessarily demonstrate your high efficiency.
+Just to let you know, short response times do not necessarily show your high efficiency.

 If your average response time is less than an hour, but your total resolution time is ten days, there is definitely room for improvement.